alshedivat/al-folio/_pages/about.md

 I am  particularly interested in foundations and algorithmic aspects of Data Science as well as its disruptive engineering applications.

-My passion is to build a two-way bridge connecting research and practice - real-life challenges fueling fundamental scientific progress and scientific advances driving technological disruptions with commercial and societal impact.
+My passion is to build a two-way bridge connecting research and practice - real-life challenges fueling fundamental scientific progress; and scientific advances driving technological disruptions with commercial and societal impact.

 ***